-1.4.
-Corporate Secretary
+1.4 Corporate Secretary

-- 1.4.1.
-The Board is assisted by the Corporate Secretary, who is an officer of the Corporation and separate from the Compliance Officer.
+- 1.4.1 The Board is assisted by the Corporate Secretary, who is an officer of the Corporation and separate from the Compliance Officer.
 The Corporate Secretary shall not be a member of the Board of Directors and shall annually attend a training on corporate governance.
 He is primarily responsible to the Corporation and its shareholders, and not to the Chairman or President of the Corporation.
-His loyalty to the mission, vision and specific business objectives of the corporate entity come with his duties. - 1.4.2.
-Considering the varied functions and duties, the Corporate Secretary must possess administrative and interpersonal skills, and if not the general counsel, must have some legal skills.
-He must also have some financial and accounting skills, working knowledge of the operations of the Corporation, and shall be a Filipino citizen. - 1.4.3.
-The Corporate Secretary shall have the following duties and responsibilities: - a.
-Assists the Board and the Board Committees in the conduct of their meetings, including preparing an annual schedule of Board and Committee meetings and the annual board calendar and assisting the Chairs of the Board and its Committees to set agendas for those meetings; - b.
-Safekeeps and preserves the integrity of the minutes of the meetings of the Board and its Committees as well as other official records of the Corporation; - c.
-Keeps abreast on relevant laws, regulations, all governance issuances, relevant industry developments and operations of the Corporation, and advises the Board and Chairman on all relevant issues as they arise;
+His loyalty to the mission, vision and specific business objectives of the corporate entity come with his duties. - 1.4.2 Considering the varied functions and duties, the Corporate Secretary must possess administrative and interpersonal skills, and if not the general counsel, must have some legal skills.
+He must also have some financial and accounting skills, working knowledge of the operations of the Corporation, and shall be a Filipino citizen. - 1.4.3 The Corporate Secretary shall have the following duties and responsibilities: - 1.4.3.1 Assists the Board and the Board Committees in the conduct of their meetings, including preparing an annual schedule of Board and Committee meetings and the annual board calendar and assisting the Chairs of the Board and its Committees to set agendas for those meetings; - 1.4.3.2 Safekeeps and preserves the integrity of the minutes of the meetings of the Board and its Committees as well as other official records of the Corporation; - 1.4.3.3 Keeps abreast on relevant laws, regulations, all governance issuances, relevant industry developments and operations of the Corporation, and advises the Board and Chairman on all relevant issues as they arise; - 1.4.3.4 Works fairly and objectively with the Board, Management and stockholders and contributes to the flow of information between the Board and Management, the Board and its Committees, and the Board and its stakeholders, including shareholders;

-- d.
-Works fairly and objectively with the Board, Management and stockholders and contributes to the flow of information between the Board and Management, the Board and its Committees, and the Board and its stakeholders, including shareholders; - e.
-Advises on the establishment of Board Committees and their terms of reference; - f.
-Informs members of the Board, in accordance with the by-laws, of the agenda of their meetings at least five working days in advance, and ensures that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval; - g.
-Attends all Board meetings, except when justifiable causes, such as illness, death in the immediate family and serious accidents, prevent him from doing so; - h.
-Performs required administrative functions; - i.
-Oversees the drafting of the by-laws and ensures that they conform with regulatory requirements; and - j.
-Performs such other duties and responsibilities as may be provided by the SEC.
+- 1.4.3.5 Advises on the establishment of Board Committees and their terms of reference; - 1.4.3.6 Informs members of the Board, in accordance with the by-laws, of the agenda of their meetings at least five working days in advance, and ensures that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval; - 1.4.3.7 Attends all Board meetings, except when justifiable causes, such as illness, death in the immediate family and serious accidents, prevent him from doing so; - 1.4.3.8 Performs required administrative functions; - 1.4.3.9 Oversees the drafting of the by-laws and ensures that they conform with regulatory requirements; and - 1.4.3.10 Performs such other duties and responsibilities as may be provided by the SEC.

-1.5.
-Compliance Officer
+1.5 Compliance Officer